18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 - How We Work
 excerpt: "This is a guide that assumes you have no prior knowledge of GitHub or the command line.
 We're going to introduce you to both GitHub and using the command line through a guided exercise.
 Today you'll learn how to make a blog post on the 18F blog."
 description: "This is a guide that assumes you have no prior knowledge of GitHub or the command line.
 We're going to introduce you to both GitHub and using the command line through a guided exercise.
 Today you'll learn how to make a blog post on the 18F blog."
-image:
+image: /assets/blog/new-post/image.jpg
 ---
 ```

 A [complete explanation for the front-matter](https://github.com/18F/18f.gsa.gov/tree/staging/_posts#metadata-explained) can be found on the 18F Blogging Guide.
-And now you can start writing a blog post for us on line 16.
+And now you can start writing a the text of your blog post on line 16.
 Say hello!
 It should look like this:

 ![Screen Shot: Adding Front Matter and saving the post](/assets/blog/github-tutorial/image15.png)